makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 ![][5]

 I’m on screen number three, and I’m looking at “Wave-blocking Faraday cages”.
-I’m guessing a lot of people might be returning to their Google search at this point.
+I’m guessing a lot of people might return to their Google search at this point.

 But for those who continue…